 If you or your child haven't received the measles vaccine, reach out to your healthcare provider to get vaccinated or to discuss the vaccine today.

 Keep Kansans Healthy & Thriving!

 Updated Measles (MMR) Vaccination Recommendations

-These updates are for counties with suspected community transmission and bordering counties.
+These updates are for counties that are impacted by the current outbreak of measles and adjacent Kansas counties.